 - Stakeholder interviews to gain insights including needs, desires, strengths, challenges and opportunities.

 - Review of previous master plans and project files.

 - Evaluate and review current uses and programming spaces.

 - GIS mapping: Inventory of grounds, facilities, docks, racks, concessionaire areas, parking lots, restrooms, park facilities, bike path and future trails, natural resource/wetland areas, downtown, marina entrance, etc.

 - Become familiar with other related plans such as the 2017 Frisco Trails Master Plan, Frisco Community Plan, etc.

 - A robust community outreach program was executed in order to gain focused citizen participation about this important piece of land.
 Frisco has used “Community Conversations” as a form of outreach; engaging people through listening, input, polling, and open houses, among other strategies.
 An early ‘kick-off” to introduce the project, establish a vision for the site, further gain citizen insights and goals including needs, desires, strengths, challenges and opportunities is expected.

-- Follow-up outreach after initial planning and final phases is expected.
+- Follow-up outreach after initial planning and final phases will continue.